Magisk-Modules-Repo/Detach/README.md

 Q:How to "attach" again an app who is previously "hided" ?

-A:Removing Play Store app datas can help with a reboot.
+A:Just comment again the app name in the detach.txt file or delete the corresponding package name in the detach.custom file.
+Or if you are not afraid of anything, remove Play Store app datas but you will loose your Play Store apps updates history.
 Or just remove the `/sbin/.magisk/img/Detach/service.sh` file, i work to implement this feature :)

 Q:Compatibility ?
 - Magisk v18 and newer